ertdfgcvb/CMYK/README.txt

 Examples

 1. cmyk
-This example creates a two pages pdf document with CMYK and spot colors; overprint is also demonstrated on page two.
+This example creates a four pages pdf document with CMYK and spot colors; overprint is demonstrated on page two.
 To preview the overprint you may need to print the document or to open it with software that allows overprint preview.
+Gradients are on page three and four.
-Se comments in code for more details.
+See comments in code for more details.

 2. preview
 An example which shows how to preview the graphics in rgb color space (monitor)